INTRODUCTION TO W.B. YEATS-

 SETTING OF THE WILD SWANS AT COOLE-

-The poem is set in ‘The Coole Park’ in Ireland, this park is a real geographical location and the poet employs the figure of speech called allusion by providing a direct reference of an existing location in his work.
-The setting of this park is also symbolic for Yeats used to spend a lot of time in the lap of the nature to escape the reality of life.
+The poem is set in ‘The Coole Park’ in Ireland, this park is a real geographical location, and the poet employs the figure of speech called allusion by providing a direct reference to an existing location in his work.
+The setting of this park is also symbolic, for Yeats used to spend a lot of time in the lap of nature to escape the reality of life.

 POETIC DEVICES IN THE WILD SWANS AT COOLE-